Tara

 Income metrics place the area in the bottom 10% of locations nationally according to AreaSearch analysis

-The median taxpayer income in Tara SA2 according to the latest postcode level ATO data aggregated by AreaSearch for financial year ending June 30, 2022 is $39,433.
-The average income was $44,751 during this period.
-This figure is below the national average of $68,883.
-In contrast, Rest of Qld had a median income of $50,780 and an average income of $64,844 in the same year.
-Based on Wage Price Index growth of 13.99% since financial year ending June 30, 2022, current estimates would be approximately $44,950 for median income and $51,012 for average income as of September 2025.
-Census data reveals that household, family and personal incomes in Tara all fall between the 2nd and 3rd percentiles nationally.
-The earnings profile shows that 30.9% of residents earn between $400 - $799 weekly (1,304 residents), unlike trends in the surrounding region where 31.7% fall within the $1,500 - $2,999 range.
-This concentration highlights economic challenges faced by a significant portion of the community.
-Housing costs are modest with 91.9% of income retained, but total disposable income ranks at just the 6th percentile nationally.
+The median taxpayer income in Tara SA2, according to AreaSearch's aggregation of ATO data for financial year 2023, is $41,300.
+The average income for the same period is $50,115.
+This is lower than the national averages of $53,146 (median) and $66,593 (average), as seen in Rest of Qld.
+Based on Wage Price Index growth of 9.91% from financial year 2023 to September 2025, estimated median income would be approximately $45,393, with an average of around $55,081.
+Census data indicates that incomes in Tara fall between the 2nd and 3rd percentiles nationally for households, families, and individuals.
+The earnings profile shows that 30.9% of residents earn between $400 and $799 weekly (1,237 people), unlike surrounding regions where 31.7% earn between $1,500 and $2,999 weekly.
+A significant portion of the community faces economic challenges, with 41.9% earning below $800 weekly.
+Despite modest housing costs allowing for retention of 91.9% of income, total disposable income ranks at just the 6th percentile nationally.

 Frequently Asked Questions - Income